Updated July 15, 2023

 - Essential resources get allocated on the basis of efficiency.

-- Investment by the business sectors, increase in the long term.
+- Investment by the business sectors increases in the long term.

-- Reduction in the monopoly market & economy strives towards the perfect competition or monopolistic competition.
+- Reduction in the monopoly market & economy strives towards perfect or monopolistic competition.

-- It may lead to an increase in the gap of the wealth of the citizens & may not serve the purpose of equal distribution of wealth.
+- It may lead to an increase in the gap in the wealth of the citizens & may not serve the purpose of equal distribution of wealth.

-- It may also lead to an increase in inflation in long term.
+- It may also lead to an increase in inflation in the long term.

 - Unskilled laborers may remain unpaid or lower paid, striving for survival.

-- Monopoly markets may increase for business with the best quality of products and it may shut down the business of other companies that are pocket-friendly for a certain set of individuals.
+- Monopoly markets may increase for businesses with the best quality of products, and it may shut down the business of other companies that are pocket-friendly for a certain set of individuals.